Image Protection for Robust Cropping Localization and Recovery: Abstract

 \section{Abstract}

-Image cropping is an inexpensive and effective operation of maliciously altering image contents.
-Existing cropping detection mechanisms analyze the fundamental traces of image cropping, for example, chromatic aberration and vignetting to uncover cropping attack, yet fragile to common post-processing attacks which deceive forensics by removing such cues.
-Besides, they ignore the fact that recovering the cropped-out contents can unveil the purpose of the behaved cropping attack.
-This paper presents a novel robust watermarking scheme for image Cropping Localization and Recovery (CLR-Net).
+Existing image cropping detection schemes ignore that recovering the cropped-out contents can unveil the purpose of the behaved cropping attack.
+This paper presents \textbf{CLR}-Net, a novel image protection scheme addressing the combined challenge of image \textbf{C}ropping \textbf{L}ocalization and \textbf{R}ecovery.
 We first protect the original image by introducing imperceptible perturbations.
 Then, typical image post-processing attacks are simulated to erode the protected image.
 On the recipient's side, we predict the cropping mask and recover the original image.
-We propose two plug-and-play networks to improve the real-world robustness of CLR-Net, namely, the Fine-Grained generative JPEG simulator (FG-JPEG) and the Siamese image pre-processing network.
-To the best of our knowledge, we are the first to address the combined challenge of image cropping localization and entire image recovery from a fragment.
-Experiments demonstrate that CLR-Net can accurately localize the cropping as well as recover the details of the cropped-out regions with both high quality and fidelity, despite of the presence of image processing attacks of varied types.
+Besides, we propose a novel \textbf{F}ine-\textbf{G}rained generative \textbf{JPEG} simulator (FG-JPEG) as well as a feature alignment network to improve the real-world robustness.
+Comprehensive experiments prove that the quality of the recovered image and the accuracy of crop localization \redmarker{are both} satisfactory.